JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 Usual Amazon EC2 pricing applies.
 Note that Amazon charges can depend on the specific configuration implemented to deploy TeamCity.
 We advise you to check your configuration and Amazon account data regularly in order to discover and prevent unexpected charges as early as possible.

 Note that traffic volumes and necessary server and agent machines characteristics depend a big deal on the TeamCity setup and nature of the builds run.
-See also [Estimate Hardware Requirements for TeamCity](how-to.md#Estimate+Hardware+Requirements+for+TeamCity).
+See also [Estimate Hardware Requirements for TeamCity](system-requirements.md#Estimating+External+Database+Capacity).
 {product="tc"}

-### Traffic Estimate
+### Estimating Traffic

 Here are some points to help you estimate TeamCity-related traffic:

 * If TeamCity server is not located within the same EC2 region or availability zone that is configured in TeamCity EC2 settings for agents, traffic between the server and agent is subject to usual Amazon EC2 external traffic charges.
 * When estimating traffic, bear in mind that there are lots types of traffic related to TeamCity (see a non-complete list below).

-__External connections originated by server:__
+__External connections originated by server__:

 * VCS servers
 * Email servers
 * Maven repositories

-__Internal connections originated by server:__
+__Internal connections originated by server__:

 * TeamCity agents (checking status, sending commands, retrieving information like thread dumps, and so on)

-__External connections originated by agent:__
+__External connections originated by agent__:
 * VCS servers (in case of agent-side checkout)
 * Maven repositories
-* any connections performed from the build process itself
+* Any connections performed from the build process itself

-__Internal connections originated by agent:__
+__Internal connections originated by agent__:
 * TeamCity server (retrieving build sources in case of server-side checkout or personal builds, downloading artifacts, and so on)

-__Usual connections served by the server:__
+__Usual connections served by the server__:
-* web browsers
+* Web browsers
 * IDE plugins

 #### Uptime Costs